tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Consider updating FlexibleTileWand.Reload
 - NPCID.Sets.IsGoldCritter has been added, seems to be an exact clone of GoldCrittersCollection.
 Link each other in documentation?
 - Move NPCID.Sets.SpawnFromLastEmptySlot docs to SearchSpawnSlotsInReverse and delete from .TML.cs
+- https://github.com/tModLoader/tModLoader/pull/1675 seemed to fix a bug that is apparently now fixed in vanilla.
+Patches in AWorkshopPublishInfoState deleted.
+Verify that existing workshop publicity still correctly updates UI without requiring a click.

 # New Fields that might need more documentation